 ♣ Social media network

 Although most people regard WhatsApp as a messaging service, currently its “Group” function allows users to group chat with 256 people at the same time.
-This function makes it work more like a social media network than like a traditional messaging app.
+This function makes it work more like a social media network than a traditional messaging app.

 ♣ Voice calling